Summary

-A Russian court in the Chelyabinsk region has officially banned the Oscar-winning documentary "Mr. Nobody Against Putin"* from several major streaming platforms.
-The court ruled on Thursday that the film promotes "terrorism" and fosters "negative attitudes" toward the Russian government and its military operations in Ukraine.
+A Russian court has officially banned the Oscar-winning documentary "Mr. Nobody Against Putin" from streaming platforms, alleging the film promotes "terrorism" and "negative attitudes" toward the government.
+The documentary, which features smuggled footage of school indoctrination, recently made headlines for its win at the 2026 Academy Awards.
+A Russian court in the Chelyabinsk region has officially banned the...

 This legal move marks the first time Russian authorities have used the judicial system to restrict access to the film since its global success.